Ricardosgeral/relier/README.md

 ## Inputs ini file

+For that, open a terminal and run

+    $ sudo nano /home/pi/LerAS/inputs.ini

+then, change the parameters as intended.

 ## Data collection
 The *Raspberry Pi*, together with the *acquisition system box*, handles the sensors and gets the data from them.